altitude-finance/altitude-frontendweb/src/docs/slopes.md

 ## Fixed APR Farming

 During the initial distribution phase, Slopes have a base fixed APR of 1000%.
-This does ​not​ guarantee a 1000% return for investors.
-It simply means more PWDR gets rewarded to stakers if the price drops during the distribution phase.
+This does ​not​ guarantee a 1000% return for investors,it simply means more PWDR gets rewarded to stakers if the price drops during the distribution phase.
 The max supply prevents fixed APR Slopes from becoming unsustainable.
-For more information on Tokenomics, see here [link]().

-## Slope Entry Fee

-When entering a Slope, a **5%** Fee is taken.
-This fee is split between a Round Robin fee and Token Buyback at a ratio of X:Y. To encourage stakers to stay in the pool, the Round Robin fee is evenly distributed to all of the active pool participants.
-The remaining fee is converted to wETH and used to buyback PWDR.
-Bought back PWDR tokens are sent to the Avalanche during the Accumulation phase.
+The APRs will decrease by approximately 50% after each avalanche epoch concludes to account for the decreasing supply of tokens remaining to be minted.

 ## Active Slopes

 1. Black Diamond
   - Token: PWDR-ETH Uniswap LP (UNI-V2)
-  - Initial Fixed APR: 5000%
+  - Initial Fixed APR: 4000%
   - Risk of Impermanent Loss: Yes
   - Borrowable: No
 2. Bunny Slope
   - Token: Tether (USDT)
-  - Initial Fixed APR: 1000%
+  - Initial Fixed APR: 800%
   - Risk of Impermanent Loss: No
   - Borrowable: Yes
 3. Green Circle
   - Token: Dai (DAI)
-  - Initial Fixed APR: 1000%
+  - Initial Fixed APR: 800%
   - Risk of Impermanent Loss: No
   - Borrowable: Yes
 4. Terrain Park
   - Token: USD Coin (USDC)
-  - Initial Fixed APR: 1000%
+  - Initial Fixed APR: 800%
   - Risk of Impermanent Loss: No
   - Borrowable: Yes
 5. Blue Square
   - Token: Wrapped Ethereum (wETH)
-  - Initial Fixed APR: 1000%
+  - Initial Fixed APR: 800%
   - Risk of Impermanent Loss: No
   - Borrowable: Yes
 6. Half Pipe
   - Token: Wrapped Bitcoin (wBTC)
-  - Initial Fixed APR: 1000%
+  - Initial Fixed APR: 800%
   - Risk of Impermanent Loss: No
   - Borrowable: Yes

+## Slope Entry Fees

+When entering a Slope, a 5% Fee is taken.
+This fee is split between a Round Robin fee and Token Buyback at a fixed ratio that varies each epoch.
+To encourage stakers to stay in the pool, the Round Robin fee is evenly distributed to all of the active pool participants.
+The remaining fee is converted to wETH and used to buyback PWDR.
+Bought back PWDR tokens are sent to the Avalanche during the Accumulation phase.